butlerx/wetty/docs/atoz.md

 mkdir -p ~/.ssl
 ```

-Generate the self signed `openssl` certificates we will use to encrypt our web
+Generate the self-signed `openssl` certificates we will use to encrypt our web
 traffic when using `wetty` using this command:

 **Note:** we are using`ecdsa` using the `secp521r1` curve.